Overview

 Issues

-The broad language regarding 'foreign country of concern' and 'foreign entity of concern' could potentially lead to unintended restrictions or diplomatic conflicts due to misinterpretation or misuse (Section 2).
+• The broad definitions of 'foreign country of concern' and 'foreign entity of concern' could lead to diplomatic tensions or unintended restrictions on international collaborations by categorizing nations or entities without clear criteria.
+(Section 2)

-There is an increase in spending from $25,000,000 to $35,000,000 annually for National Quantum Information Science Research Centers without clear justification, raising concerns about potential wasteful spending (Section 4).
+• The increase in funding from $25,000,000 to $35,000,000 annually for the National Quantum Information Science Research Centers, without clear justification, could be viewed as excessive and lead to inefficient spending.
+(Section 4)

 Sections